reinhart1010/nix/docs/en/common/hledger-aregister.md

 ---
 layout: page
 title: common/hledger-aregister (English)
-description: "Show the transactions and running balances in one account."
+description: "Show the transactions and running balances in one account, with each transaction on one line."
-content_hash: e14bb970b6d5e1b1c33267ed93b14015c747efcb
+content_hash: 099787e311d55800bff5f977cb350efcb1391f6e
-last_modified_at: 2024-05-25
+last_modified_at: 2024-05-30
 tldri18n_status: 2
 ---
 # hledger aregister

-Show the transactions and running balances in one account.
+Show the transactions and running balances in one account, with each transaction on one line.
 More information: <https://hledger.org/hledger.html#aregister>.

 - Show transactions and running balance in the `assets:bank:checking` account: